DarkStarSword/3d-fixes/README.md

 practice.
 This script is no longer required as 3DMigoto will now auto repair assembly shaders when they are dumped.

-### extract_unreal_shaders.py ###
-Early work in progress, probably only works with Arkham Knight for now.
-Extracts shader names from the UE3 cooked shader cache.
-Eventually want to make this extract all shaders from UE3 + UE4 games to facilitate bulk fixing in games that only dump shaders on demand and recover some info about shaders with missing headers.

 ### __profiles__ ###
 A couple of scripts to help catalogue the driver profiles and normalise the profile format to make it easier to compare changes between driver versions.